Tips for publicising your group

 *It’s good practice for organisations to reimburse the cost of DBS checks – volunteers should not be out of pocket.

-Below is a list of free downloadable Information Sheets.
+Below is a list of free downloadable Information Sheets (click to open).
 These are designed to be helpful resources for existing and newly developing community groups:

 GROUP INFO – Blank Template (please fill in/update your group details and send back to us)